buxlabs/boxwood/docs/en/expressions.md

 # Expressions

 To evaluate JavaScript code inside the HTML use curly brackets `{}`.
-Curly brackets can handle any valid JavaScript expression.
+Curly brackets can handle most of any valid JavaScript expression.

 ```html
 <div>{'Hello ' + 'World!'}</div>
 ```

-With curly brackets you can also inject variables into template.
+With curly brackets you can also inject variables into the template.

 ```html
 <div>Hello {name}!</div>